-Most drivers in Dayton, NJ, fail to pay any attention to their shocks & struts — until there is a problem.
-However, every time you drive over a bump in the road or pothole, your struts and shocks are hard at work.
-But if your shocks & struts are worn and need replacement, the auto repair team at EG Auto Center in Dayton, NJ, can help.
+Most drivers in Dayton, NJ fail to pay any attention to their shocks and struts until there is a problem.
+However, every time you drive over a bump in the road or pothole, your shocks and struts are hard at work.
+But if your struts and shocks are worn and need replacement, the auto repair team at EG Auto Center in Dayton, NJ can help.

 As the leading auto repair facility in Dayton, Jamesburg, Kendall Park, Plaine Boro, North Brunswick, South Brunswick, and the surrounding area, we offer a vast array of shocks and struts services for all makes and models.
 Our seasoned auto repair mechanic leverages decades of experience and state-of-the-art technology to provide fast and affordable solutions.

 What Are Shocks and Struts?

 While often used interchangeably, struts and shocks are two different suspension components.
 As such, each element has a unique job.

 Your shocks are hydraulic components engineered to limit movement that originates from the vehicles as you drive.
 The shocks are springs that help to absorb some of the jolts as you travel over damaged roads, potholes, or uneven roads.

 Because the shocks dampen the impact of rocky terrain and rough roads, they can help you achieve a more comfortable, smoother ride while helping you maintain better control.

 First and foremost, not all vehicles have struts.
 Specific vehicles have struts that act as structural components of the suspension and steering system.

 The struts are composed of a shock absorber and a spring.
 Struts are engineered to be significantly stronger than shocks alone because they are weight-bearing components.
 At the same time, struts help improve your vehicle’s alignment and steering while dampening jolts.